olive-robotics/bots_bento_icra24/README.md

 ## ⚠️ Important Announcement (3)

 The example robot bag file dataset has been updated and is now available to provide a clearer understanding of the challenge.
+(Please note that the KLT size currently showcased is the larger version, used solely for demonstration purposes.
+For the actual challenge, we will be using the official smaller version, which measures 30x40 cm).

 ![2.png](/images/cover_real.gif "2.gif")